ISO 50001 Energy Management

 Portable TMFMs are used by energy audit companies when conducting energy audits or compressed air surveys.
-Unlike pitot tubes, which are used in flow measurement of natural gas or compressed air, or any other volumetric flow device, a TMFM has the advantage of direct mass flow measurement without pressure and temperature correction, wide sensitivity and automatic data logging rather than manual entry of the flow data.
+Unlike pitot tubes, which are used in the flow measurement of natural gas or compressed air, or any other volumetric flow device, a TMFM has the advantage of direct mass flow measurement without pressure and temperature correction, wide sensitivity, and automatic data logging rather than the manual entry of the flow data.

 Prism Thermal Mass Flow Meter

 Sage Prism was the industries’ first portable battery-operated data logging TMFM.
 It was initially introduced in 2010.
 In 2015, significant improvements were introduced to the design and operation to respond to customers’ feedback.
 The updated Prism has multiple channels, which can be configured for various applications.
 A software program (PC) is used to configure the flowmeter with a descriptive channel name, pipe size, units of measurement, and flow range.
 In addition, the gas composition can be entered, and the Prism automatically makes appropriate adjustments, which is particularly advantageous when measuring landfill gas, digester gas, or biogas where the ratio of methane to CO2 varies.